-1.)
-Start with the Basics
+1. Start with the Basics

-2.)
-Add Wine and Shallots...and Maybe Mushrooms
+2. Add Wine and Shallots...and Maybe Mushrooms

 "I like to use shrimp and scallops together in this recipe," says jrdog.
 "It turns out great every time I make it."
 Some cooks have sautéed mushrooms along with the shallots and garlic.
 They were not disappointed.
 Ready in 40 minutes.

-3.)
-Do It with Dijon
+3. Do It with Dijon

-4.)
-Toss 'em on the Grill
+4. Toss Your Scampi on the Grill

 This recipe is done in the style of Florence.
 Typically, that means "spinach."
 And here it also means pesto and tomatoes.
 This also qualifies as a healthy shrimp scampi recipe if you drop the butter and go with healthy olive oil.
 Ready in 40 minutes.

-6.)
-Dredge 'em
+6. Dredge 'em and Fry

-7.)
-Bring Some Heat
+7. Bring Some Heat

-8.)
-Replace Shrimp with Tilapia
+10. Replace Shrimp with Tilapia

-9.)
-Replace the Seafood Entirely...Add Chicken
+11. Replace the Seafood Entirely...Add Chicken

 VIDEO: See How to Make Shrimp Scampi